How well we manage our money is more important for our financial wellbeing than the size of our income.

 Take care of your priorities and responsibilities first, then enjoy your spending with more ease of mind.

-Now obviously everyone’s situation is different, and we’re not suggesting you follow this method to the ‘T’.
+Now obviously everyone’s situation is different, and I'm not suggesting you follow this method to the ‘T’.

 For your particular situation, you may have to give more or less in a particular jar that’s not as much of a priority, perhaps just for a time.